Thermally Robust Cooperative Function in Mechanical Networks: Raising the Crossover Temperature

-Figure~\ref{fig2}D depicts aggregated results for the dimensionless crossover temperature $\Theta^*$ for various $r$, trained for $0.05 \le \Delta \le 0.95$ with a performance error of $|\Delta-\hat{\Delta}|/\Delta \le 0.025$.
+Figure~\ref{fig2}D depicts aggregated results for the dimensionless crossover temperature $\Theta^*$ for various $r$, tuned for $0.05 \le \Delta \le 0.95$ with a performance error of $|\Delta-\hat{\Delta}|/\Delta \le 0.025$.
 For all $r$ values, the crossover temperature still vanishes at $\Delta=0$ because $\langle \varepsilon_t \rangle=0$.
 It also vanishes at $\Delta=1$ because the cooperative mode becomes floppy.
 Remarkably, as shown in Fig.~\ref{fig2}, we find that for a range of $r$ the networks can preserve their functionality at biologically relevant temperatures.
 The highest crossover temperature is obtained when $\Delta \approx 0.65$ to $0.7$.

 The benefit of increasing $r$ is non-monotonic; $\Theta^*$ increases up to $r^\dagger \sim 5 \times 10{-6}$ and then decreases for higher $r$.
 At $r^\dagger$ the springs important for the function have already attained the maximum stiffness allowed.
-For $r \gtrsim r^\dagger$, less important springs are also stiffened, raising the dimensionful crossover temperature $T^*$ (see \textbf{SI}) but lowering $\Theta^*$.
+For $r \gtrsim r^\dagger$, less important springs are also stiffened, raising the dimensional crossover temperature $T^*$ (see \cite{supplemental}) but lowering $\Theta^*$.